esby-space/panda-pixi/README.md

 npm install
 npm run dev
 ```
-make to your heart's content!
+edit and create to your heart's content!
 - `src/main.ts` initializes Panda and Pixi, loads the assets, and runs the scene
-- `src/game.ts` defines the main scene
+- `src/scene.ts` defines the main scene
 - `index.html` contains the styling for the webpage

 ## thanks